If you’re looking for gift ideas for a gardener, our selection of green-fingered gifts will help to give you inspiration!

 Other Gardening Gifts

-And finally, what could be better with a cup of tea than these pretty Gardener’s Biscuits from the Honeywell Biscuit Co?
+And finally, what could be better with a cup of tea than some delicious biscuits?

-They’re handmade, vanilla flavoured and arrive in a pretty gift box.
+You could buy any of their favourite biscuits, of course, but these Gardener’s Biscuits from the Honeywell Biscuit Co are very pretty.
+They’re handmade, vanilla flavoured and arrive in a lovely gift box.
 Perfect when your garden-loving friend sits down to take a break from their hard work!